Ahassan827/analyzing-customer-churn/README.md

 Be transparent about the true value and any limitations of "unlimited" data plans to build trust and manage expectations.

-📍 Localize Our Strategy:
+🌍 Localize Our Strategy

+Prioritize California by implementing local retention initiatives, improving customer support accessibility, and increasing communication touchpoints.

-Utilize the geographical analysis to identify and address specific issues in states with the highest churn rates.
+Continue to use geographical analysis to identify and resolve region-specific issues in other high-churn areas.